commune-ai/commune/docs/basics/1_what_is_a_module.md

 In this tutorial, we'll explore how to use the `commune` library for module management in Python.
 The `commune` library provides functionalities for managing and serving code modules easily.

+To know what a module is make sure you have commune installed.

+To start a new module

+c new_module agi

+This will create a new module called agi in the modules directory of the commune project.

 ## Table of Contents
 - [Finding Your Module](#finding-your-module)
 - [Module Management](#module-management)